Regulamin sklepu FACHOWIEC_PO_ANGIELSKU

 8.8.1.

-(1) for the provision of services, if the Seller has fully provided the service with the express consent of the consumer who has been informed before the performance of the service that they will lose the right to withdraw from the contract after the performance of the service by the Seller;
+(1) for the provision of services for which the consumer is obliged to pay a price, if the Seller has fully performed the service with the consumer’s explicit and prior consent, after the consumer was informed before the start of the service that, once the service is fully performed by the Seller, they will lose the right to withdraw from the contract, and the consumer acknowledged this.

 (2) in which the price or remuneration depends on fluctuations in the financial market over which the Seller has no control and which may occur before the deadline for withdrawal from the contract;